oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 ### HTTP 307 Redirect {#redirect_307}

-An AS which redirects a request that potentially contains user credentials MUST NOT use the 307 status code (see Section 15.4.8 of {{RFC9110}}) for redirection.
+An authorization server which redirects a request that potentially contains user credentials MUST NOT use the 307 status code (Section 15.4.8 of {{RFC9110}}) for redirection.
-If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use the status code 303 "See Other".
+If an HTTP redirection (and not, for example, JavaScript) is used for such a request, AS SHOULD use the status code 303 ("See Other").

 At the authorization endpoint, a typical protocol flow is that the AS prompts the user to enter their credentials in a form that is then